itislu/42_minishell_tester/README.md

 ---

 # Setup
-First you should comment out everything what prints to terminal eg "exit" at exit, printf's for debugging etc Then modify your main loop:
+First you should comment out everything what prints to terminal eg "exit" at exit, printf's for debugging etc.
+Then modify your main loop:
-You should only read with readline and use your own prompt when you launch the program by yourself typing ./minihsell into the terminal, you can check it this way:
+You should only read with readline and use your own prompt when you launch the program by yourself typing ./minishell into the terminal.
+You can check it this way:

 ```c